What to Do If You Suspect Housing Discrimination

 How Does a Landlord Discriminate?

-Under Minnesota law, landlords and their real estate agents cannot refuse to rent to persons based on their protected statuses.
-Landlords and their agents cannot discriminate against any person or groups of persons from protected classes in the terms, conditions or privileges of a rental lease.
-Also, the landlord or their agent cannot discriminate against any person or groups of persons from protected classes by expressing, directly or indirectly, any limitation, specification or discrimination within any:
+Also, the landlord or their real estate agents cannot discriminate against any person or groups of persons from protected classes by expressing, directly or indirectly, any limitation, specification, or discrimination within any:

-• advertisement for the real property
+• Advertisement for the real property;

-• application for the real property
+• Application for the real property; or

-• inquiry of the applicant or prospective tenant
+• Inquiry of the applicant or prospective tenant

-Exceptions to the Local Laws
+Are There Exceptions to Local Laws?

-There are exceptions for some specific property owners.
-An owner renting out their own home can deny tenants based on their sex (i.e. gender identity), marital status, receipt of public assistance, sexual orientation or disability.
-Also, nonprofit residences can discriminate based on sex.
-Landlords can deny applicants with children in some cases, too.
-If the rental is within an owner-occupied duplex, triplex or fourplex, the owner is not required to accept children.
-Also, if the rental is within a senior-only facility, the owner is not required to accept children—as, to be a senior-only facility, state law requires 80% of residents to be age 55 or older.
+• If the rental is within an owner-occupied duplex, triplex, or fourplex, the owner is not required to accept children.
+Also, if the rental is within a senior-only facility, the owner is not required to accept children—as, to be a senior-only facility, state law requires 80 percent of residents to be age 55 or older.

 What Conduct Could Be Illegal Discrimination?

-There are some common signs applicants should look for when judging whether conduct is discriminatory.
 Perhaps the most common is an applicant being told a rental is not available soon after the rental is listed.
 However, there are many more signs a landlord’s conduct might be discriminatory, including:

-• Telling applicants that they don’t take tenants on public assistance
+• Telling applicants that they don’t take tenants on public assistance or other lawful sources of income;

 What To Do When You Experience Possible Housing Discrimination?